katrinemunkholm/assignments_language/assignment5/README.md

 ## Script

-The script used to generate the results is `script.py`.
+The script used to generate the plots is `script.py` from the src folder.
 It includes functions to read the CSV files, calculate total emissions, and plot the results.
 The main steps are:
 1. Reading the emissions data from the CSV files.
 2. Calculating total emissions for each assignment.
 3. Plotting the total emissions for each assignment.
 4. Grouping and plotting emissions for each task in each assignment.
 The script includes explanatory comments and markdown cells.

+The emissions themselves are measured when running the assignments individually, and the trackers can be seen in those scripts.